“[Judy Garland] hates necking” – Sheliah Graham, 1941

 How does a 19-year-old star spend her evenings in Hollywood?
 Just like a 19-year-old salesgirl in any small town.
 “I go to the movies seven times a week,” said Judy.
 Wednesdays and Saturdays are reserved for Dave Rose.
 And after the movies, they go to Ciro’s or the Mocambo, but not to dance – to talk.
 Mr. Rose does not like dancing.
 At odd moments during the past three years, Judy has written poetry.
 She read me some of the verses.
 They are quite good.
 She is currently composing a concerto – by year!
 Like Mickey Rooney, she does not read music.

-May 5, 1947: Judy pre-recorded an unused version of “You Can Do No Wrong” for The Pirate.
-No usable takes were made and none have survived, as noted in the Daily Music Report.
+May 5, 1947: A previously unknown recording session.
+Judy pre-recorded an unused version of “You Can Do No Wrong” for The Pirate.
+No usable takes were made, as noted in the Daily Music Report.
 Judy didn’t re-record the song until May 13, 1947, at which time the Scene Number was changed to 2029.
 That session resulted in three takes being “printed” (kept for possible use in the film).

 May 5, 1952: This article from the Philadelphia Inquirer relayed the story of Judy’s reception at Romanoff’s in Los Angeles after her opening at the Los Angeles Philharmonic.
 That took place on April 21st (the engagement lasted through May 18th).
 It’s interesting that the paper would run a story about something that happened two weeks prior.
 It’s also interesting that the paper would use a photo of Judy that was, at the time, already a decade old.